alegarn/language_data/README.md

 Choosing the right song is not always simple (you can like it or not, the vocabulary is not adapted).
 With this program you can (almost yet, that is the first version) choose some songs based on the vocabulary you want (this version contains: top 100 frequent english words).

 ### Version

 - Pre-alpha (anti)features:
 	- it scraps (gem: Nokogiri) lyrics from a1 band only
-	- it’s (almost) not possible to choose your own vocabulary to learn (look at db/words/words.csv when you are motivated, then in lib/app/select.rb)
 	- it’s console only
-	- you need to have Nordvpn
+	- you need to have Nordvpn (you can change the code if you want)
 	- still some comments in the code
 	- no database (just text files)
 	- there is no C Ruby gem